genderkit/genderkit/antiandrogens.md

 ---
 layout: page
 title: Anti-androgens
-aka: [Goserelin, Zoladex, Triptorelin, Decapeptyl, Leuprorelin, Spironolactone, Cyproterone]
-summary: "Medications that temporarily reduce production of testosterone or the body's response to it"
 categories: [ Hair, Skin, Medical, Permanent ]
-effects:
-  "Body hair": "Antiandrogens cause a reduction in or supression of testosterone, which can cause a mild reduction in density and thickness of body hair."
-  "Body shape": "Antiandrogens cause a reduction in or supression of testosterone, which causes significant loss of strength and muscle volume."
-  "Fertility": "Antiandrogens may cause temporary or permanent loss of fertility after long term use (but are not suitable for use as a contraceptive)."
-  "Crotch shape": "Antiandrogens may cause shrinkage of the genitalia, particularly the testes (testicles)."
-  "Arousal": "Antiandrogens may cause a reduction in spontaneous erections or inability to reach or maintain erection.
-Antiandrogens may also cause a reduction in the volume of semen produced at orgasm."
-  "Skin": "Antiandrogens cause a reduction in or supression of testosterone, which can cause the skin to become thinner, softer, change appearance, and have less hormonal acne."
-duration: "The effects of antiandrogens will last from days to months, depending on the type of medication used.
-Prolonged use may have some effects that are permanent and cannot be reversed."
 feature:
   image: /assets/images/articles/antiandrogens.jpg
   caption: "A pill bottle of spironolactone, a commonly used antiandrogen"